The samlor, Chiang Mai’s living heritage

 Your guide will meet you at your hotel for your Chiang Mai Handicrafts tour.
-This is a private tour.
-You will be the only guests on this tour.
-Transfer to Thapae Gate where your bicycle taxi (samlor) is waiting for you.
-Our tour today will focus mainly on a neighbourhood outside the old city.
-About 200 years ago people from Chiang Saen and the Chiang Tung area (now Kengtung of Kyaingtong in Shan State in Myanmar) settled.
+Transfer to Wat Loi Kroh, where your bicycle taxi (samlor) is waiting for you.
+Our tour today will focus mainly on a neighborhood outside the old city.
+About 200 years ago, people from Chiang Saen and the Chiang Tung area (now Kengtung of Kyaingtong in Shan State in Myanmar) settled.
 It is an interesting story.

 Start a relaxing ride through the backstreets of Chiang Mai.
-First stop will be Wat Loi Kroh, an interesting temple not very often visited by tourists.
-Chiang Mai used to have an outer wall which is called Kamphaeng Din (earthen wall) by locals.
-We follow the outer city wall for a while and then head for Wat Nantharam.
-This temple is in the centre of the lacquerware area.
+The first stop will be Wat Loi Kroh, an interesting temple not very often visited by tourists.
+Chiang Mai used to have an outer wall called Kamphaeng Din (earthen wall) by locals.
+We follow the outer city wall for a while and then head for Wat Nantaram.
+This temple is in the center of the old lacquerware area.
 It houses a small lacquerware museum.

-We will also visit two shops where lacquerware is still being produced traditionally.
-From here we continue to Wat Muen San, the lesser-known “silver temple” of Chiang Mai.
-We are now in the silver neighbourhood.
-Two centuries ago these craft artisans came from Shan State.
-We visit a silver crafts shop and the small museum in Wat Muen San which will have some surprises for you.
+We will also visit a shop where lacquerware is still produced traditionally.
+From here, we continue to Wat Muen San, the lesser-known “silver temple” of Chiang Mai.
+We are now in the silver neighborhood.
+Two centuries ago, these craft artisans came from Shan State.
+We visit a silver crafts shop and the small museum in Wat Muen San, which will have some surprises for you.

-From there we continue to the magnificent Wat Srisuphan with its silver when.
-If you are lucky you can see silver craftsmen at work.
-Continue to the interesting Chiang Mai Gate Market.
+From there, we continue to the magnificent Wat Srisuphan with its silver when.
+If you are lucky, you can see silver artisans at work.
+Continue to the attractive Chiang Mai Gate Market.
 Here the samlor tour ends.
 We say goodbye to our drivers.
-It is time for a refreshment and some exploring of this bustling market before we continue our Chiang Mai handicrafts tour.
+It is time for a refreshment and some exploring this bustling market before we continue our Chiang Mai handicrafts tour.